bertspaan/openaudioweekend/README.md

 ### About

 Often, cultural heritage collections have a strong connection to place.
-Place can give meaning or character to a collection.
+Place can giveme aning or character to a collection.
 When working with oral histories, this connection can be especially strong.

 Being able to visualize spatial locations within a particular collection or within even one recording can help us to better understand and engage with it.
 It allows us to spot certain connections easily; connections that might have only been possible to discover before by listening to hours of recordings or reading through pages of transcripts.
 Within a given oral history, we could track an interviewee’s trajectory through the world.
 Or if a particular physical location interests us, we could zero in on those recordings associated with it.